The WF200 uses a classic request/confirmation and indication protocol to communicate with the host as shown below.

 WF200 to HOST

-On top of sending back confirmations, WF200 is sending indication messages (e.g. packet reveiced, connection established...).
+On top of sending back confirmations, the WF200 is sending indication messages (e.g. packet received, connection established...).
 The host is notified through an interrupt that information is available.
-Depending on the configuration register setting, the interrupt is issued on the standard GPIO (GPIO 29 WF200 Hardware Overview) or on WIRQ pin (pin 24).
+Depending on the configuration register setting, the interrupt is issued on the standard GPIO (GPIO 29 WF200 hardware overview) or on the alternative interrupt WIRQ pin (pin 24).

-Message header is a 32bit word starting every messages sent or received by WF200.
+The message header is a 32-bit word starting every message sent or received by the WF200 using the API (not including register access).
 Below is a diagram to present the header content.

 - Message length (16 bits): the size of the message including the header size.